Jon Hein: Jump the Shark origins

+It also had a trope page solely dedicated to Ted McGinley, dubbed "Our Patron Saint".
+This was due to his coincidental presence on many shows that had done so.
+It especially referred to his role as Roger Philips on Happy Days itself to replace main character Ritchie Cunningham (played by Ron Howard).
+Its tone was actually reverential, never denigrating McGinley's acting talents, but culled fan survey quotations reprinted on the page showed their panic if he showed up in even a one-shot role on a program.
+There was also an "Honorable Mention" section for other actors the fans saw as equally foreboding, like comedic actress Alison La Placa, '70s and '80s TV mainstays Audrey and Judy Landers, comedy writer Jim Staahl, Happy Days alumnus Scott Baio, and intimidating character actor Michael Ironside.

 Hein sold his company, Jump The Shark, Inc., to Gemstar (owners of TV Guide) on June 20, 2006 for "over $1 million".
-Some Stern staff have speculated that the site sold closer to $5–$10 million, however.
+Some Stern staff have speculated that the site sold for closer to $5–$10 million, however.
 The TV Guide website has since redirected the original jumptheshark.com website.
 For some time, the website was replaced with a celebrity gossip message board.